Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

+- Boise State and its opponents have scored at least 59.5 points -- this matchup's over/under -- just two times this season.

-- Boise State has combined with its opponents to score more than 57 points just twice this year.
+- Nevada has not yet combined with its opponents to score more than 59.5 points in a game this season.

-- Nevada's games have gone over 57 points in only one opportunity this season.
+- The combined points per game average of the two teams, 62.3, is 2.8 points above Saturday's over/under.

-- The two teams combine to average 62.3 points per game, 5.3 more than the total in this contest.
+- This contest's total is 19.5 points more than the 40 these two squads combine to allow per game this season.

 Boise State Stats and Trends

+- In Boise State's four games this year, it has three wins against the spread.

-- This season, the Broncos have won against the spread in each of their two games as a favorite of 6.5 points or more.
+- The Broncos have always covered the spread this season when favored by 6.5 points or more.

-- Boise State's games this year have hit the over on one of four set point totals (25%).
+- Boise State's games this year have gone over the point total one time in four opportunities (25%).

-- When Boise State records more than 21.7 points, it is 3-0 against the spread and 2-1 overall.
+- Boise State is 3-0 against the spread and 2-1 overall this season when the team puts up more than 21.7 points.

-- In games that Boise State piles up more than 337.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- Boise State is 2-0 against the spread and 2-0 overall when the team amasses over 337.0 yards.

 - This year, the Broncos have turned the ball over five times, two more than the Wolf Pack's takeaways (3).